 If you are familiar with language learning, you will know that German differs from many other languages in terms of grammar, especially when it comes to prepositions.
-Read this blog to pick up the basics!
+Read this ultimate guide to pick up all the essentials!
 You can also find some useful strategies to make sure you know your way around these small, yet tricky words.

 – A preposition is a word which connects two phrases together.

 – All prepositions take different cases, most either the accusative or the dative case.

 – For some prepositions, the case is determined by the context of the sentence.

 In order to learn which prepositions take which cases, there are a few tips and tricks that you can learn.
 Usually, however, you are more likely to get used to prepositions and their difficult nature after lots of continuous practice.

 There are eight common prepositions which take the accusative case.
 You can remember these by using the acronym DOGWUFBE:

 This means that if you are using these prepositions, you will need to change the noun which follows into the accusative case:

 Prepositions which take the dative case are usually a bit harder to master, as the articles need to be changed more than they do for the accusative: Here you see a table outlining all the article changes you will need, notice how the dative is slightly different:

 This means that if you are using any of these prepositions, you will need to change the noun whichfollows into the dative case.